 While not incredibly popular, eChecks can bridge the gap between fully electronic payments and paper-based systems that many older companies still use.

-If you offer services instead of products, one of the best ways to accept payments online is to simply send an invoice through invoice software like Invoice Ninja, Proposify or Zoho Invoice.
+If you offer services instead of products, one of the best ways to accept payments online is to simply send an invoice through invoicing software like Invoice Ninja, Proposify or Zoho Invoice.
 The best part is that these platforms (plus 18 others) can easily be integrated with Paperform, which means that you can automate the entire process with a simple form.

 A merchant account is essentially a special type of bank account that is geared towards online merchants and businesses.
 When accepting payments online, the money typically isn’t deposited straight into your bank but rather a merchant account that acts as an intermediary.